Back to all posts

 For the kind of stubborn, deep-seated pain that comes with plantar fasciitis, you need a technique that can deliver consistent, powerful pressure.
 While a standard deep tissue massage is effective, Ashiatsu therapy takes it to another level.
 During an Ashiatsu Deepfeet Bar Therapy session, the therapist uses their feet and body weight to apply broad, sweeping pressure.
 This allows them to sink deeper into the thick muscles of your calves and the dense fascia of your feet without the discomfort of pointed elbows or thumbs.
 This sustained, deep compression is incredibly effective at releasing chronic tension and breaking up the scar tissue that contributes to plantar fasciitis pain.

-Create a Daily Massage Routine That Works
+How to Build a Daily Massage Routine

 Consistency is your best friend when it comes to managing foot pain.
 A few minutes of massage each day can make a much bigger impact than a longer session once in a while.
 Building a simple routine that fits into your morning and evening helps you stay on track and find lasting relief.
 Here’s how to structure your day for happier feet.